ethanlinley/ethanlinley.github.io/index.md

 # Welcome to my Web Mapping Portfolio
 Hi, I'm Ethan.

-This is a very first page for my website, which I will be building for GIS 661.
+This is the first page for my website, which I will be building for GIS 661.

 Things to come:
 * Links to my web mapping projects